rahearn/saml-proxy/README.md

 Security scans are also run on a scheduled basis.
 DEVELOPER TODO: create a pipeline schedule in the GitLab UI and update this sentence with the cadence.

 ### Deployment

-Each environment has dependencies on a PostgreSQL RDS instance managed by cloud.gov.
-See [cloud.gov docs](https://cloud.gov/docs/services/relational-database/) for information on RDS.

 Terraform is used to deploy the application and supporting services.
 See [terraform/README.md](./terraform/README.md) for more information on how to set up your terraform backend and deploy the app.